What impact has radio had on the CBC and the development of culture or identity in Canada?

 Internet connection, smartphone, Chromebook or laptop with access to a word processing program for note-taking (shared among students if necessary, and as required for those with Individual Education Plans).

-Assistive technology, computer options (audio/video), multi-sensory presentation, extended time for processing, oral responses, predictable environment, ability grouping, strategic seating.
+Assistive technology, computer options (audio/video), multi-sensory presentation, audio transcripts, subtitled video, extended time for processing, oral responses, predictable environment, ability grouping, strategic seating.